Ninetalesgh/dndcampaign/vault/database/spells.md

 You touch a piece of ammunition, setting it aglow with an infusion of volatile magics.
 The first time you make an attack using this ammunition during this spell’s duration, the attack deals an additional 4d6 Fire damage on a hit.
 Whether you hit or miss, the piece of ammunition then explodes.
 Each creature within 2 *(3m)* of the target must make a DEX Save.
 On a failed Save, a creature takes 4d6 Fire damage, or half as much damage on a successful one.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the spell’s duration increases to 10 minutes.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the spell’s duration increases to 10 minutes.
 - **Classes**: Artificer, Ranger, Sorcerer, Wizard *(Source: CS)*